rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

       [0-1]
       ;

-Integral literals with different bases are represented by the examples below:
+Integral literals with different radices are represented by the examples below:

 .. code-block:: typescript
    :linenos: